MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/how-Teams-live-share-works.md

 #### Teams-js-fluid

 **TeamsContainer**: Teams managed fluid client for creating a container scoped to a specific context for example, meeting.
-Teams Collaboration Service verifies roster membership and maintains the mapping of conversation ID to container ID.
+Teams collaboration service verifies roster membership and maintains the mapping of conversation ID to container ID.

-TeamsFluidClient can join a container mapped to a meeting with the following code.
+**TeamsFluidClient** can join a container mapped to a meeting with the following code.

 **Sample code**